 If you are concerned about your child's behavior, you can see a family doctor or pediatrician.
 They may refer you to a specialist to conduct medical tests (read more about ADHD evaluation costs).

 Symptoms of ADHD in Kids

-There are several ways to diagnose ADHD.
+There are several ways to diagnose ADHD in children.
 Your doctor might ask questions about your child's behavior, such as whether they get angry or upset easily, or act impulsively.
 They'll also look at their medical history, family history, educational history, and developmental milestones.
 Keep an eye out for these symptoms of ADHD in kids:

 Some of the main signs of inattention include:

 ● Making careless mistakes